 If the printer has been idle for longer than two days or if the white ink is not opaque, shake the white ink bottles vigorously (while covering the holes in their lids) for 15-20 seconds.
-Then wait for 15 minutes to allow the white ink to settle, followed by circulating the white ink for 3 minutes.
+Then wait for at least 15 to 30 minutes to allow the white ink to settle before starting up the printer and running the routine white ink circulation.

 The final step before turning on the printer is to confirm that the white ink lines are clipped shut.
 This should already be shut since that is an important step of the shutdown procedure, but it’s advisable to double-check now.

 Turn on the printer using the power switch on the right side, near the back.

 Circulate the white ink by turning on the White Ink Circulation switch on the front of the printer if it isn’t already on.
 You will hear it running for 3 minutes when switched on, and will then automatically turn off.